ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 # Multi-Step Actions

 Actions in Ash allow you to create sophisticated workflows that coordinate multiple changes or processes together.
-Often business logic crosses multiple resources, and we often want it to be transcational.
+Often business logic crosses multiple resources, and we often want it to be transactional.
 By leveraging action lifecycle hooks, you can build powerful domain-specific operations.
 This guide will explore how to build and use multi-step actions using a helpdesk example.
 In some cases, hooks can grow to a point where they are unwieldy.

 For most use cases, hooks are the preferred approach due to their simplicity and tight integration with Ash's action lifecycle.
 [Reactor](/documentation/topics/advanced/reactor.md) is the comprehensive solution for truly complex orchestration scenarios.
 Reactors can be used as the `run` function for generic actions, giving them first class support in Ash extensions.